Deir Hajla: Lack of Byzantine remains at Deir Hajle

+No remains from the Byzantine period were found during surveys at the site of the modern monastery itself, although we know from written sources, as mentioned, that the central area of the ancient lavra contained a church and several more buildings.
+This led the 1990s surveyor, Ofer Sion of the Israel Antiquities Authority, to suggest that the original laura of Gerasimus stood elsewhere, at one of the surveyed sites closer to the nearby spring of 'Ein Hajla.
+Of the 14 monasteries in the entire Jericho oasis whose names are known from Byzantine sources, only 4 could be firmly identified with actual archaeological sites, leaving most names yet to be coupled with corresponding monastery sites discovered during modern surveys, which if ever achieved would still leave 3-4 monasteries with no corresponding ruins so far discovered.[8]
+The last surveyor however noted that no excavation work had been done yet at any of the sites in question at the time of the survey (1993) and its publication (1996).

-Crusader period: first monastery
+Crusader period: first monastery at current site

-In 1099 the Crusaders occupied the Jericho Oasis, to which the "Desert of the Jordan" can be considered to belong.
-They restored only very few of the many abandoned Byzantine monasteries in the Judean desert and the wilderness of the Jordan, and Deir Hajla was one of them.
+In 1099, the Crusaders occupied the Jericho oasis, to which the "Desert of the Jordan" can be considered to belong.
+They restored only very few of the many abandoned Byzantine monasteries in the Judean desert and the wilderness of the Jordan, with Deir Hajla being one of them.
 At the site of the modern monastery, surveys conducted since the 19th century only came up with remains from the Middle Ages.

-Early in the 12th century Abbot Daniel describes the monastery as having protective walls and being inhabited by around 20 monks.
+Early in the 12th century, Abbot Daniel describes the monastery as having protective walls and being inhabited by around 20 monks.
 He is also the first one to mention a tradition according to which the Holy Family had stopped at this place on its way to Egypt.
 He calls it the "monastery of the Holy Virgin at Kalamoniya" and mentions a miraculous icon, described later in the same century by John Phokas as resembling the famous Hodegetria of Constantinople.
-This miracle-working and perfume-emanating icon, held by tradition to have been painted by Luke the Evangelist himself, is now preserved in the chapel of St. Constantine Greek Orthodox Patriarchate of Jerusalem.
+This miracle-working and perfume-emanating icon, held by tradition to have been painted by Luke the Evangelist himself, is now preserved in the chapel of St. Constantine at the Greek Orthodox Patriarchate of Jerusalem.
 The monastery was restored in the 12th century, under Patriarch John IX, as witnessed by a bilingual inscription found there.

 Mamluk period

 An inscription at ad-Dawādāriyya Madrasa in Jerusalem, dated to 1295 CE, gives the income from "the village of Hajla" (French: le village de Hadjlā) to this madrasa; Max van Berchem identifies "the village of Hajla" with Deir Hajla.
-However, in 1283, a German pilgrim reports of only eight houses in the entire Jericho Oasis, at a site probably corresponding to the village of 'Ain Hajla, some 5.7 km from what is now the centre of Jericho.
+However, in 1283, a German pilgrim reports of only eight houses in the entire Jericho oasis, at a site probably corresponding to the village of 'Ain Hajla, some 5.7 km from what is now the centre of Jericho.